Theatrical Adapations of F. Scott Fitzgerald Works

 (biographical play, Theatre De Lys, NY, USA)

-Play, by Paul Hunter.
+Play by Paul Hunter.

 Production: unknown.

-Play published in Russian translation as «Интервью с Ф. Скоттом Фицджеральдом» in Teatr magazine 1980, № 1.
+This play was published in Russian translation as «Интервью с Ф. Скоттом Фицджеральдом» in Teatr magazine 1980, № 1.

 1958: Three Hours Between Planes